 More women are committing crimes than in the past, but they have not yet caught up with men.

-The gender gap in crime is partly explained by women’s weaker criminal abilities and greater risk aversion.
+The gender gap in crime is partly explained by women’s lower criminal earnings and lower responsiveness to changes in expected criminal earnings.

 Since having young children reduces a woman’s propensity to commit crimes, subsidies for having children might reduce female criminality.

-Reducing wage disparities across female skilled and unskilled workers might decrease the propensity of women to commit crimes.
+Reducing wage disparities across female skilled and unskilled workers might decrease the inclination of women to commit crimes.

 Traditional policies to fight crime have not distinguished between women and men, as not enough is known about what motivates female criminals.